1. HOME

 (3) Our Strengths

-• Tumors of the skin and soft-tissues
+• Tumors of the skin and soft tissue (excluding hemangiomas and vascular malformations)

-• Inverted nipple
+• Inverted nipples

 For Patients Who Attend Our Department